 Lyn and her husband Gordon have two daughters, a son-in-law and three grandchildren.

 Darrell was born and raised in the Bowman area.
 He graduated from Bowman High School and was honorably discharged from the ND National Guard.
-He is married to Jessica West and they have five children: Alexia, Addam, Quade, Mark, and David.
+He is married to Jessica West and they have six children: Alexia, Addam, Quade, Mark, David and William.
 He has achieved an AAS degree in Law Enforcement Technology and is currently the Bowman City Police Commissioner.

 During Darrell's time off he volunteers with the Bowman County Emergency Operations Center and is a Public Health Emergency Volunteer/Medical Reserves Corp with the ND Dept. of Health.
 He is a member of the Southwest Disaster Behavioral Health Coalition as well as a member of the Bowman County Rural Ambulance District Board.
 Darrell currently works as a full time Advanced EMT with the Bowman County Rural Ambulance District and is the Safety/Decon Officer for Southwest Healthcare Services.